Giro d’Italia Donne 2021: Route, predictions and contenders

 Elsewhere, Canyon//SRAM's Kasia Niewiadoma, who might have gone one better this season after finishing second to van der Breggen in 2020, has also opted to sit the race out in order to focus on the Olympic Games.

 The absence of Niewiadoma creates an opening for last year's young rider classification winner and 5th overall, Mikayla Harvey, to take leadership of Canyon//SRAM.
 Harvey has had an impressively consistent season so far whilst also putting in some key teamwork throughout.
 The young Kiwi is a talented climber and will be one to watch on the uphill finishes and hilly ITT.

 Defending champion Anna van der Breggen is going to be hard to beat.
 The World Champion took the GC in 2020 after Annemiek van Vleuten crashed out of the race and broke her wrist.
 But van der Breggen was already hot on her compatriot’s heels and with the current world time trial title under her belt she will be unlikely to lose much time in either of the two stages against the clock.

-Trek-Segafredo’s double trouble of Elisa Longo Borghini and Lizzie Deignan might just be back in action in time for the Giro d’Italia Donne.
-Deignan suffered from illness throughout the early part of the season but returned last week at the 2.Pro Internationale LOTTO Thüringen Ladies Tour where she rode aggressively and took 9th overall.
+Trek-Segafredo’s double trouble of Elisa Longo Borghini and Lizzie Deignan will be back in action in time for the Giro d’Italia Donne.
+Deignan suffered from illness throughout the early part of the season but returned to take the overall at the 2.Pro Tour de Suisse Women.
 The pair will both be racing in Italy and, if they are at their best, they are a force to be reckoned with.